 The Visual Studio 2013 Release Candidate is now available.
 The VC 2013 RC Redistribution packages are also available (x86, x64, ARM), as well as the Remote Debugging Tools (x86, x64).

 VS 2013 RC includes the Windows 8.1 SDK.
 As with VS 2012 / Windows 8.0 SDK, this release integrates many aspects of the legacy DirectX SDK.
-As discussed in Where is the DirectX SDK (2013 Edition)?, there's new support for Direct3D 11.2, Direct2D 1.2, DXGI 1.3, HLSL Compiler #47, updates to WIC, and many new 18.0 C++ compiler features.
+As discussed in Where is the DirectX SDK (2013 Edition)?, there's new support for Direct3D 11.2, Direct2D 1.2, DXGI 1.3, HLSL Compiler #47, updates to WIC, and many new 18.0 C++ compiler features (such as __vectorcall).
 The Windows 8.1 SDK included in VS 2013 RC also includes DirectXMath 3.06 with a few minor changes compared to 3.05 in the Preview (see MSDN and this post).
 For more information on VS 2013 RC, see the Visual C++ Team blog, Somasegar's blog, and the Visual Studio blog.

 For a comparison summary of new C++11 language features in VS 2013, take a look at the tables in the Dual-use Coding Techniques for Games post which have been refreshed for the latest toolset.

 Windows 8.1: In related news, the Windows 8.1 RTM is now available on MSDN/TechNet for subscribers, with GA set for October 18, 2013.
 If you are developing Win32 desktop games, be sure to review the official appcompat cookbook and this post.